SwedishForcesPack/hellotrello/readme.md

 This bot checks a Trello board periodically and sends notifications of card creations and comments to an IRC chatroom.
 It works with multiple teams/chatrooms and can optionally ping a scrum master or team lead as a notification.
 It's built with Ruby and the [Cinch](https://github.com/cinchrb/cinch) framework.

+__Caution__: This is a custom version we use in our Admin IRC channels at YEAHWHAT?!
+Not sure if you want to use it.
+Your choise :)

+## Fork changes:

+* Configurable timer (for "fetching changes")
+* IRC color and control code support
+* Return short Trello links if possible
+* Configurable action prefixes/labels
+* Colorize some IRC messages

 ## Setup
 -  Generate an API key at [trello.com/1/appKey](https://trello.com/1/appKey/generate)
 -  Make a copy of `config.example.yml` and rename it `config.yml`